-Shanghai January 2013 Weather Data Graphs
+Shanghai January Weather Data Graphs

-Things to Do in Shanghai in January
+Best Things to Do in Shanghai in January

-Chinese New Year: This is the most important Chinese holiday, and the Spring Festival public holidays covers a two week vacation for many people.
+Chinese New Year is the most important Chinese holiday, and covers a two week vacation for many people.
 Chinese New Year usually falls in early or mid February, though for a third of years it's in late January.

 Yu Yuan's surrounding bazaar area has good shopping opportunities for traditional Chinese products, gold, and jewels.There are other shopping streets for New Year's too.
 Also read Top Five Old Streets in Shanghai.

 Stay indoors at luxury-brand shops and dine at one of the many restaurants that were built inside old European-built buildings.
 Learn more about Xintiandi.

 Visiting Shanghai in January: Important Travel Tips and Popular Tours

 Generally speaking, January is in low travel season.
 Room rates and prices are lower than normal and the city is free of large crowds of tourists.

 However, if the Spring Festival period falls in the end of January, January is the busiest travel time in Shanghai.
 Book early, as flights and trains are fully booked two weeks before departure.

 Recommended Shanghai Tours